 Now, while the minimum required is SQL Server 2008 (and maybe even 2005, never tried it) on the client, the experience may suck if you’re trying to manage higher versions of SQL Server.
 I recommend SQL Server 2012 SMO/SSMS or higher if possible.

-- No PowerShell needed on the host 😮
+- No PowerShell needed on the host for SQL Server-only commands 😮

 - SQL Server 2000

 Check out this video where I backup some databases on a Windows 2000 server running SQL Server 2000.
 Note that PowerShell can’t even install on Windows 2000.
-This is to emphasize the fact that it’s really the client that counts.
+This is to emphasize the fact that it’s really the client that counts when it comes to commands that interact strictly with the SQL Service (Windows-based commands are a different story).

 I also wanted to make installing dbatools as easy as possible and came up with a few ways.
 The first is using Install-Module which is natively available in Windows 10.
 The second way is a really easy scripted installer that you just paste into PowerShell from the download page.